How to Succeed as a Non-Traditional Nursing Student

 Providing Counselling Services

 Non-traditional students usually go through a lot trying to balance different roles.
 Trying to balance all these results in stress, burnout, bankruptcy, death, domestic violence, and a lack of supportive environments, which can hinder efforts to study successfully.
-For this reason, schools should set up counselling services with all the necessary equipment and professionals and make it easy for non-traditional students to access them.
+For this reason, schools should set up counseling services with all the necessary equipment and professionals and make it easy for non-traditional students to access them.

 What You Can Do